createevDev/news_forwarder/README.md

 #### News Forwarder
-forward messages from a news channel on Telegram to X
+forward news channel messages on Telegram to X